warmana/cloudant-docs-fork/source/includes/api/_cors.md

 ### Browser support

 CORS is supported by all current versions of commonly used browsers.
-<aside class="notice">Versions of Microsoft Internet Explorer prior to version 10 offer partial support for CORS.
+<aside class="notice" role="complementary" aria-label="msiecorssupport">Versions of Microsoft Internet Explorer prior to version 10 offer partial support for CORS.
 Versions of Microsoft Internet Explorer prior to version 8 do not support CORS.</aside>

 ### Security